About Us

 Stacey Cordeiro

-She subscribes to the principles articulated by Cooperation Works! that cooperatives must both be market-driven and member-led.
-To that end, she guides groups of cooperators through a development process that uses popular education methods to draw on the knowledge and experience of the members; includes team building and leadership development to build personal and collective power; and translates complex business and economic concepts into plain language so that co-op members can be responsible and savvy entrepreneurs.
+Stacey Cordeiro is a Co-op Organizer and founder of the Boston Center for Community Ownership.
+She provides training, facilitation, and technical assistance to worker co-ops and other community owned businesses.
+In this work, she uses popular education methods to build upon the knowledge and experience of the members, includes team building and leadership development to build personal and collective power, and translates complex business and economic concepts into plain language so that co-op members can be responsible and savvy entrepreneurs.

 Eulalio Guevara